drfurtado/ctbf/content/instructors/instructors.md

 Steps:

-1. Student completes and signs form;
+1. Student completes and signs the form online on any device (even using a smart phone);
-2. Student confirms e-mail [^1] and form is sent to Supervisor;
+2. After student confirms e-mail [^1],the form is sent to Supervisor;
 3. Supervisor receives it and signs the form;
 3. Faculty Lead receives it and signs the form;
 4. Student downloads signed form;